gunjan1909/3d-portfolio/README.md

 ## Features

 Showcases 3D models in an interactive and visually appealing manner <br>
-Responsive design for optimal viewing on different devices<br>
+Responsive design for optimal viewing on different devices<br> PS: Due to canvas and memory limits in phone devices, 3js webgl canvas models are reduced to normal animated components.<br>
 Smooth animations and transitions for a seamless user experience

 ## Usage